mathoudebine/homeassistant-timebox-mini/README.md

 ### Home Assistant installation
 Any Home assistant installation should be supported: OS, Container, Core, Supervised.

-**Notes for Home Assistant Core Installations**: This platform requires pybluez to be installed.
-On Debian based installs, run
-`sudo apt install bluetooth libbluetooth-dev python3-bluez`

 If you run Home Assistant in a virtual machine, you have to connect your computer Bluetooth hardware to the VM:
 - On VMWare: VM > Removable devices > (Your Bluetooth device i.e. Intel Wireless Bluetooth) > Connect